The Family (band)

-The Family was a band formed by Prince, and one of the first on Prince's record label, Paisley Park Records.
+The Family is a band formed by Prince, and one of the first on Prince's record label, Paisley Park Records.
 The band reformed as fDeluxe in 2009.
-This band should not be confused with a 1970s Minneapolis R&B band of the same name.
+This band is not to be confused with a 1970s Minneapolis R&B band of the same name.

 History

 The band's origins started with the disintegration of The Time in 1984.
 Lead singer Morris Day had left the band to pursue a solo career and guitarist Jesse Johnson became the de facto band leader.
 Prince suggested restructuring the band with new member Paul Peterson to head the group, but Johnson opposed.
 A few of the Time's newer members followed Johnson to join his backing band (called Jesse Johnson's Revue).

 As The Time had served as an outlet for Prince to release more music, he wanted to continue this avenue, presenting the remaining members of the Time, Jellybean Johnson, Jerome Benton, and Paul Peterson, with his new project.
 They agreed to become a new band called the Family, with Peterson renamed "St. Paul" as the frontman and bassist.
 Johnson and Benton reprised their familiar roles from the Time.
 Prince added Susannah Melvoin, the twin sister of Revolution guitarist Wendy Melvoin, as a backing singer and keyboardist.
 The fifth member was Eric Leeds, the brother of Prince's tour manager Alan Leeds, who provided saxophone and flute.
 Also joining was bassist Allen Flowers.
 Guitarist Miko Weaver, from Sheila E.'s band, is credited in the album credits because he was to be a session and tour player, but was never officially a member of the band.

 Much like the Time, the band's material was composed entirely by Prince, with the exception of "River Run Dry", which was written by Revolution drummer Bobby Z. Prince wrote and performed all the other tracks and simply overdubbed Peterson's and Melvoin's vocals and added Leeds' saxophone and flute.
 On several tracks, Prince's vocals can be clearly heard.
 Some of the original demos have surfaced as bootlegs and circulate among fans with Prince's original lead vocals, as well as two outtakes: the instrumental "Feline" and the pop "Miss Understood".
 As on other associates' albums, Prince falsely gave writing credit to the various band members, though he kept his name on "Nothing Compares 2 U".
 The tracks were all recorded in a span of a few weeks at the end of 1984 after Prince had finished sessions for Around the World in a Day and just before he started recording for Sheila E.'s album Romance 1600 and his own Parade album.